jackdomleo7/Speaking/Speaker_Rider.md

 If I decline, please do not be offended, as there could be various reasons (I may or may not decide to share my decline reason), here are some reasons:

 - I don't have the time.
 I work full-time and have a life, so may not have time to create a talk or give the talk.
+Anything I do outside of my full-time job is entirely separate to work and is considered my spare-time, so I may not always be able to commit.
 - The event may not align with my goals or expertise.
 - The talk asked of me may not be in my area of my expertise.
 - The event may be too political for me to want to be a part of.